okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ## Style for embedded authentication

-This section discusses the customization options that you have when you are self-hosting the sign-in page.
+This section discusses the customization options that you have when you're self-hosting the sign-in page.

 ### Initial sign-in page